rklymentiev/asl_recognition/README.md

-# ASL Recognition from the Webcam
+# ASL Hand Gestures Recognition from the Webcam

-This repository is an implementation of using CNN network to identify American Sign Language gestures from the webcam and show the output on the screen.
+This repository is an implementation of using CNN network to identify American Sign Language hand gestures from the webcam and show the output on the screen.

 **Demo:**